MihkelJ/smart-beer-tap-system/README.md

 - Processes blockchain transaction notifications
 - Validates payment details
-- Triggers the beer tap through Blynk integration
+- Triggers the beer tap through ThingsBoard RPC calls
 - Supports multiple beer taps with different configurations

 To integrate with the webhook service:

 1. Deploy the webhook service
-2. Configure your beer tap in the webhook's environment variables
+2. Configure your beer tap with your specific details:
-3. Set up the Blynk device token and pin mapping
+   - Replace `transactionReceiverEns` with your ENS name or wallet address
+   - Set your desired `transactionAmount` and `transactionCurrency`
+   - Use your ThingsBoard device ID from the device details page
+   - Configure `thingsBoardCupSize` for the volume to dispense (in ml)
+   - Set `thingsBoardServerUrl` to your ThingsBoard instance URL
+3. The webhook will automatically send `setCupSize` RPC commands to trigger pours